MemojigsaW/Anime-filter/README.md

 </p>

 ## Set up
 The checkpoints are too large to be uploaded.
 In order to train the model, store the data into /datasets/face2anime/[trainA, trainB, testA, testB]/1/ respectively or change the file pathing in notebook.
-100 epoch training takes about 2 days worth in collab.
+100 epoch training takes about 2 days worth of time in collab.

 ## Data
 Unparied data of selfies and anime avatar from [kaggle](https://www.kaggle.com/sharmayush/person2anime/activity).
 The images are resized to 128x128 to lower computational load.